clarype/al_zonal_stats/README.md

 7. Outputs

-8. 1.
-In the temp folder of your raster directory are the outputs of the program.
+   1. In the temp folder of your raster directory are the outputs of the program.

    2. There are two types of outputs if both difference and annual rasters were used.

-   3. 1.
-Annual outputs pertain to an individual observation and index type and difference outputs are merged into individual observations for each delta index.
+   13. Annual outputs pertain to an individual observation and index type while Difference outputs are merged into individual observations for each Change index ran.

-### CSV file
+### CSV File